-One of the most common questions I hear from patients is whether or not it is safe to not have periods.
-Most women are so accustomed to their menstrual cycle that the notion of not having a monthly period feels strange and unnatural.
+One of the most common questions we hear from patients is whether or not it is safe to not have periods.
+Most people are so accustomed to having their menstrual cycle that the idea of not having a monthly period feels strange and unnatural.
 However, the reality is that not having a period can be perfectly safe in certain situations.

 The hormones in the pill, patch and ring methods of birth control are similar to your body’s natural hormones.
 They stop ovulation from happening and prevent the uterus from building up a thick lining.
 When you take a week off from these methods (the inactive pill week, or the week with no patch or ring), this mimics the natural “withdrawal” of those hormones that occurs during a menstrual cycle.
 This is considered a “withdrawal bleed.”

-Continuous use of certain types of birth control allow women to skip their periods.
+Continuous use of certain types of birth control can allow people to skip their periods all together.
 In these cases, because there is no hormone-free week, there is no withdrawal bleed.
-Many women ask me, “Where does all the blood go if it doesn’t come out?” the answer is: there is no blood building up in the first place.
-Using the method continuously without a break prevents the uterine lining from developing.
+Many people ask, “Where does all the blood go if it doesn’t come out?” the answer is: there is no blood building up in the first place.
+In these situations, using the contraception continuously without a break prevents the uterine lining from developing.

 It is safe to use birth control methods to prevent periods under the guidance of your healthcare provider.
-In fact, it can be beneficial to your health by preventing painful cramps or heavy bleeding which can lead to anemia.
-Not to mention saving money on feminine products!
-Most women do, however, eventually experience bleeding even while using continuous birth control.
+In fact, it can be beneficial to your health by preventing painful cramps or heavy bleeding, which can lead to anemia.
+Not to mention saving money on menstrual products!
+Most people do, however, eventually experience bleeding even while using continuous birth control.
 For some, this might not happen for several years—for others, it might happen every two to three months.
-Many women choose to schedule their withdrawal bleeds for every three or four months in order to avoid surprises.
+Many people choose to schedule their withdrawal bleeds for every three or four months in order to avoid surprises.

-Despite the many ways in which a woman can safely avoid her period, it is very important to know that sometimes not having a period is a sign that something is wrong.
+Despite the many ways in which people can safely avoid having periods, it is very important to know that sometimes not having a period is a sign that something is wrong.
 If you are not using hormonal birth control and you are naturally not having your period, you may have a condition called amenorrhea.
-“Primary” amenorrhea refers to a woman age 15 or older who has never gotten her period.
-“Secondary” amenorrhea refers to a woman who used to have regular periods in the past, but then has stopped getting her period for more than three months in a row.
+“Primary” amenorrhea refers to a someone age 15 or older who has not begun menstruating.
+“Secondary” amenorrhea refers to someone who used to have regular periods in the past, but then has stopped getting for more than three months in a row.

 There are a lot of reasons why amenorrhea happens, such as hormone imbalances, stress, being overweight or underweight, use of certain drugs or medications, ovarian or uterine disorders and, of course, pregnancy.
-If you are not using hormonal birth control and you are not having your period, start by taking a pregnancy test.
+If you are not using hormonal birth control (or taking hormones as part of gender affirming therapy) and you are not having your period, start by taking a pregnancy test.
 If the test is negative, make an appointment with your healthcare provider to find out what is going on.
 Amenorrhea can lead to serious health problems, such as endometrial cancer or bone loss, so it should not be ignored.

 If you’re considering your birth control options or want to discuss your period, contact a Women’s Healthcare Associates office to schedule an appointment.